-theory of interest is a neo classical theory of The loanable funds interest.
-It was expounded by Wicksell and Ohlin, Robertson and Pigou. this theory, real forces as identified by According to classical theory determine the rate of interest alone do not go to monetary forces such as hoarding and dishoarding of money.
+theory of The loanable funds interest is a neo classical theory of interest.
+It was expounded by Wicksell and Ohlin, Robertson and Pigou.
+According as identified this theory, real forces by classical theory alone do not go to determine the rate of interest monetary forces such as hoarding and dishoarding of money.
 Money created by banks, monetary loans for consumption purpose also plays a part in the determination of the rate of interest.
 Thus the interplay of monetary and non-monetary forces determines the rate of interest.

-this theory, rate of interest is determined According to bv demand supply for loanable funds.
-The demand for loanable funds comes and from Government, businessmen and consumers.
-The government demands funds for construction of public works or defense purposes.
-The for businessmen borrow for investment purposes and the consumers borrow for consumption purposes.
+According to this theory, rate of interest is determined by demand and supply for loanable funds.
+The demand for loanable funds comes from Government, businessmen and consumers.
+The government demands funds for construction of public works or for defense purposes. businessmen borrow for investment purposes and the consumers borrow for consumption purposes.